-It was a glorious day at Fairchild Tropical Botanic Garden in Coral Gables, one that botanists and plant lovers had waited years to see.
-Mr. Stinky, one of the world's weirdest plants, had just bloomed, growing a stalk of flowers nearly five feet tall and releasing the odor of rotting flesh.
 In the jungles of Sumatra, where the titan arum, or Amorphophallus titanum, grows wild, the smell attracts corpse-loving carrion beetles, which then transport pollen to create a new titan.

 No worry.
 Fairchild has plenty to delight Carl Lewis, director of the 83-acre garden, and the thousands who visit the park every year.

 Named after horticulturist David Fairchild, who introduced mangos, pistachios and nectarines to the United States, Fairchild Tropical Botanic Garden opened in 1938 to study and preserve tropical plants.
 William Lyman Phillips, from the same firm as New York City Central Park designer Frederick Law Olmsted, mapped out the lush grounds.
 Visitors stroll walkways or take trams, where guides explain the beautiful and bizarre flora they see, such as the eucalyptus tree with rainbow-colored bark and a palm with actual branches.

 In the conservatory itself, where fragile plants from around the world grow, Lewis watches the durian tree with anticipation.
 He wants it to sprout the fruit that is both loved and banned in Malaysia.
 It tastes like taffy, Lewis notes, but some say it smells like gym socks.